phoenixframework/phoenix_live_view/guides/client/js-interop.md

   * `params` - the `connect_params` to pass to the view's mount callback.
 May be a literal object or closure returning an object.
 When a closure is provided, the function receives the view's element.
-  * `hooks` – a reference to a user-defined hooks namespace, containing client callbacks for server/client interop.
+  * `hooks` - a reference to a user-defined hooks namespace, containing client callbacks for server/client interop.
 See the [Client hooks](#client-hooks-via-phx-hook) section below for details.
-  * `uploaders` – a reference to a user-defined uploaders namespace, containing client callbacks for client-side direct-to-cloud uploads.
+  * `uploaders` - a reference to a user-defined uploaders namespace, containing client callbacks for client-side direct-to-cloud uploads.
 See the [External uploads guide](external-uploads.md) for details.
+  * `metadata` - additional user-defined metadata that is sent along events to the server.
+    See the [Key events](bindings.html#key-events) section in the bindings guide for an example.

 ## Debugging client events